-Eating disorders can affect anybody with an increasing number of males also being affected.
+Eating disorders can affect those of any age, gender or nationality.
 An eating disorder can be recognised as an illness which has a negative effect on a person’s quality of life.

 There are many types of eating disorders with the main ones listed below: